-- 27. Proposals for the appointment or re-appointment of directors submitted by the Board to the General Meeting and the provisional appointment of directors by cooptation should be approved by the Board: - a) At the proposal of the Nomination Committee, in the case of Independent directors. - b) Subject to a report by the Nomination Committee for other directors.
+- 27. Proposals for the appointment or re-appointment of directors submitted by the Board to the General Meeting and the provisional appointment of directors by cooptation should be approved by the Board:a) At the proposal of the Nomination Committee, in the case of Independent directors. - a) At the proposal of the Nomination Committee, in the case of independent directly by Outpice the second s - b) Subject to a report by the Nomination Committee for other directors.